|Title||Dr. Dr. rer. nat.|

 2011 - Award for student project, Barcelona Cognition, Brain and Technology summer school.

-Creative Problem-solving, Computational Creativity, Spatial Cognition, Cognitive Modeling, Cognitive Architectures, Cognitive Systems, Visuospatial reasoning, Knowledge representation, Insight and scientific discovery, Machine learning, Cognitive Artificial Intelligence, Philosophy of Information, Philosophy of Mind, Machine vision, Phenomenology, Cognitive Aesthetics, Computational Aesthetics.
+Creative Problem-solving, Computational Creativity, Knowledge representation, Knowledge acquisition, Cognitive Modeling, Cognitive Architectures, Cognitive Systems, Visuospatial reasoning, Insight and scientific discovery, Spatial Cognition, Machine learning, Cognitive Artificial Intelligence, Philosophy of Information, Philosophy of Mind, Machine vision, Phenomenology, Cognitive Aesthetics, Computational Aesthetics.

 I was part of the SFB/TR 8 project R1-ImageSpace between 2011-2014.